 Feature Description Eligibility At the absolute discretion of the Board, the CEO and other Executive KMP were eligible to participate in the TIP.
 Award opportunity and changes for 2018 Eligible participants had a target award opportunity, which varied between 50% and 100% of fixed remuneration, depending on the participant's role and responsibilities.
-The maximum incentive was 137.5% of target incentive.
-For the CEO and CFO in 2018, target award is 135.3% of fixed remuneration, reflecting the base salary reduction implemented from 1 January 2018.
-KPI awards are capped 2018 is 137.5% of the t at 100% of the target opporarget incentive. ortunity.
+The maximum incentive was 137.5% of target incentive. n 2018, target award is 135 mented from 1 January 201 n, reflecting the base KPI awards are capped 2018 is 137.5% of the t at 100% of the target opporarget incentive. ortunity.
 As a result, the I maximum incentive for Performance period year).
 There is no oppo Performance Financial performance Non-financial performa measures For the CEO and other performance was meast below.
-Group Executive KMP, sured based on the table Performance was measured against specific metrics as determined for each participant at the commencement of the performance period.
-These metrics may have included; Group measured against their EBITDA (50%) and Grou up measures (25%). measures/divisional measures (e.g. business transformation or market share), and individual measures (e.g. leadership and development). places on HT&E's finan f financial to non-financial r cial performance. • mportance the Board 2017 incentive payout EBITDA and EPS D ROIC Danastanastanast schedule EBITDA/EPS performance Percentage of target opportunity awarded ROIC performance Percentage of target opportunity awarded <95% of budget 0% Below threshold (1) 0% 95% of budget 25% At threshold 25% >95% to <100% of budget Pro-rata between 25% and 100% Between threshold and budget Pro-rata between 25% and 100% 100% of budget 100% At budget 100% >100% to <110% of budget Pro-rata between 100% and 150% Between budget and stretch Pro-rata between 100% and 150% At or above 110% of budget 150% At or above stretch 150% The financial performance award schedule was designed to provide only limited awards where performance is below budget, with upside for performance above budget, up to a maximum cap of 150%.
+Group Executive KMP, sured based on the table metrics as determined Performance was measured against specific metrics as determined for each participant at the commencement of the performance period. measured against their EBITDA (50%) and Grou up measures (25%). measures/divisional measures (e.g. business transformation or market share), and individual measures (e.g. leadership and development). places on HT&E's finan f financial to non-financial r cial performance. • mportance the Board 2017 incentive payout EBITDA and EPS D ROIC December schedule EBITDA/EPS performance Percentage of target opportunity awarded ROIC performance Percentage of target opportunity awarded <95% of budget 0% Below threshold (1) 0% 95% of budget 25% At threshold 25% >95% to <100% of budget Pro-rata between 25% and 100% Between threshold and budget Pro-rata between 25% and 100% 100% of budget 100% At budget 100% >100% to <110% of budget Pro-rata between 100% and 150% Between budget and stretch Pro-rata between 100% and 150% At or above 110% of budget 150% At or above stretch 150% The financial performance award schedule was designed to provide only limited awards where performance is below budget, with upside for performance above budget, up to a maximum cap of 150%.
 Similarly, the non-financial award schedule was designed to limit awards below target.
 Upside will Form of award only be provided in exceptional circumstances at the absolute discretion of the Board.
 Awards under the TIP are granted to participants following the assessment of performance.
 To the extent that performance measures were met: 50% of awards were made in cash following the assessment of performance; and 50% of awards were granted in rights to acquire fully paid ordinary shares in the Company for nil consideration (rights).
 Given the financial per formance in 2017, the Boar rd used its discretion to s atisfy all KPI awards, and